serenity-bdd/serenity-bdd.github.io/docs/reference/serenity-properties.md

 ## Running Serenity tests from the command line

 You typically run Serenity as part of the build process (either locally or on a CI server).
-In addition to the `webdriver.driver` option discussed about, you can also pass a number of parameters in as system properties to customize the way the tests are run.
+In addition to the `webdriver.driver` option discussed [here](/docs/guide/driver_config), you can also pass a number of parameters in as system properties to customize the way the tests are run.
 You can also place these files in a Properties file called `serenity.properties`, in your project root directory.

 The full list is shown here: